 The CCA is based on similar principles to North American and European competition laws.
 It has three key pillars:

 - competition provisions, which prohibit anti-competitive behaviour either on a per se basis or a rule-of-reason basis.
-In Australia, the rule of reason analysis of the alleged anti-competitive behaviour usually requires an assessment of the substantial purposes of the behaviour and likely effect of the behaviour on competition.
-The competition provisions include criminal and civil prohibitions against cartel conduct, as well as a merger control regime;
+Cartels are prohibited per se and may attract criminal or civil sanctions.
+All other forms of anti-competitive behaviour, except for vertical price fixing and one type of tying conduct, require an assessment of the substantial purposes of the behaviour or the likely effect of the behaviour on competition.
+The competition provisions include a merger control regime;

 - access provisions, which enable market participants to obtain access to monopoly or ‘essential’ infrastructure; and